hotosm/datm-research/db_design/README.md

 See `CHANGELOG.md`!

+### Allowing project manager to assign operators to tasks

+- This can be notification-based:
+  - If the user exists in the db:
+    - POST an `ASSIGN` event for the task, with required user id.
+    - This will lock the task for mapping by the user id, plus notifiy the user they should work on the task.
+  - If the user does not exist in the db:
+    - Do nothing in the task_events.
+    - Instead simply notify them that someone requested they work on a specified task id, and they should sign up.
+    - Give them a sign up link, then they can either:
+      - Lock the task themselves to start working on it.
+      - The signup link could be specific to also lock the task once they successfully sign up.

 ## ~~Partitioning `task_actions`~~

 **EDIT this is probably not a good idea - it overcomplicates the design and we can probably do everything we need with effective indexing & deleting data older than 10yrs**